Fahimkhan9/ema-john/README.md

 # ema-john
-This is super simple non-responsive e-coomerce landing
+This is super simple non-responsive e-commerce landing page